MJDoss/Front_end_test/README.md

     Step 3 : Go into your browser and go to the address of http://127.0.0.1:5000/ The nav bar will link you to all the tools you will need for testing.

+    Step 4 : After filling out the form you should see in Console log a 201 status.